m1guelch/Bruh/README.md

 # Bruh
-Deploys a container that reproduces the SpongeBob disgusted sound XD
+This deploys a container that reproduces the SpongeBob disgusted sound effect XD